Muchunku-Pages/Access-ManagerApp/README.md

 ### Installation Requirements
 This Application was developed using Python3.8.1.

-In its executable form it can be run at a terminal from its own source code files at a Computer's Terminal regardless of the Python version installed on your PC.
+In its executable form it can be run at a terminal from its own source code files at a Computer's Terminal regardless of the Python3.* version installed on your PC.

 However, to be able to further develop and manipulate its code, ensure its either developed in a compatible version or that you convert this Python code version, into a version compatible with the Python version you wish to work with.